OPEN MIND Elementary

 Age 5 by September 1

 This program is designed for children who are ready to transition to the more structured academic and social challenges of Kindergarten.
 Students who show Kindergarten readiness in the areas of academic development and social maturity are eligible to apply to this program.
-Kindergarteners are the bridge between the Pre-K and Upper Elementary Programs, learning through exploration as they utilize the learning environment.
+Kindergartners are the bridge between the TK/Pre-K and Upper Elementary Programs, learning through exploration as they utilize the learning environment.